Yanto3528/micro-ui/CONTRIBUTING.md

 - Uses only functional component (unless there's any needs to use class component)

-- Writing test for every new components/new features (100% coverage)
+- Writing test for every new components/new features/bug fixing (100% coverage)
+- folder name should follow kebab-case ex. contact-input, radio-group, etc
 - Follow eslint rules guideline
-- Auto formatting with prettier